 To create the Umami Made Easy recipe brochure, Kikkoman partnered with Chefs Nancy Silverton, José Andrés, Susan Feniger, Mary Sue Milliken, Rick Tramonto, Charles Phan and New York Times columnist Mark Bittman to bring you a colorful look into the flavorful world of umami.Download the Umami Made Easy brochure.

 A touch of soy sauce in Chef Dolores Montecino's "Beef Stew with Feta, Mint and Tomatoes" helps bring together and round out the flavors.
-The tangy salt of the Feta, the richness of the stock, the complex acidity of the tomatoes - all are enhanced by the simple addition of naturally brewed soy sauce.
+The tangy salt of the Feta, the richness of the stock, the complex acidity of the tomatoes - all are enhanced by the simple addition of traditionally brewed soy sauce.
 The result?
 A savory, brothy, hearty flavor experience that is classically Umami.